espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

   poster="npt:0:09"
 >}}

 ## Conclusion

+Creating a new component requires several steps and might be confusing.
+In this article, we guided you on the basic steps of creating the component, adding a new component to this project, adding the code to the component, and finally adding the configuration menu.

 Writing a new component is highly recommended for improving the project architecture.
 This is a very powerful approach and can be used for many different types of component, not only for drivers.